 "Our Kiwi customers have been great in their tributes to Ireland and the Australians are over the moon.
 It's overwhelming.
 Ireland is their second favourite team."

 "We're going to keep the match on loop until Friday.
-And we've got tee-shirts printed with the slogan 'Green Is The New Black.'
+And we've got T-shirts printed with the slogan 'Green Is The New Black'.

-"The players gave us a great win and they did it for the great Axel (Michael) Foley (former Irish international and Munster coach who recently died)."
+"The players gave us a great win and they did it for the great Axel [Michael] Foley."

 "But it's making all the Irish homesick.